notgmt1337/CSPath/docs/how-to/graph-parse.rst

 Method 1: Using a Distance Matrix
 ---------------------------------

-We define the distance function as follows.
+The distance function is defined as follows:

 .. math::
     d_{a, b} = d(n_{a}, n_{b}) =